vitaut/vitaut.net/content/posts/2025/smallest-dtoa.md

-The Schubfach algorithm, introduced by Raffaello Giulietti, is a method to convert binary floating-point numbers into the shortest, correctly rounded decimal string representation.
+The Schubfach algorithm, introduced by Raffaello Giulietti, is a method to convert binary floating-point numbers into the shortest, correctly rounded decimal string representation with a round-trip guarantee.
 It is based on two key insights:

 ### 1. The non-iterative search guided by the pigeonhole principle